Marciano Vink: International career

 Marciano Vink has capped twice for the Netherlands in 1991, at the height of his career.
 At the age of 20 he was called up by national team coach Rinus Michels for the European Championship qualifier matches for Sweden 1992 against Malta and Finland.
-He earned two caps in one month, but was never called up again, mostly due to injury.
+He earned two caps in one month, but was never called up again, mostly due to injuries.